IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :PIDAsynchRegFileCount (DEPRECATED)
 +++++++++++++++++++++++++++++++++++

-Before v5.0 this setting used to specify the number of files in the dataset to warrant performing the registration of persistent identifiers (section above) and/or file validation asynchronously (in the bnackground) during publishing.
+Before v5.0 this setting used to specify the number of files in the dataset to warrant performing the registration of the persistent identifiers (section above) and/or file validation asynchronously (in the background) during publishing.
 As of v5.0 publishing *always* happens asynchronously, with the dataset locked for the duration of the process.
 The setting will be ignored if present.

 ``curl -X PUT -d '100' http://localhost:8080/api/admin/settings/:PIDAsynchRegFileCount``